forrestkirby/Widgetkit2Uikit3.less/README.md

 # Widgetkit2Uikit3.less

+*With the [release of Widgetkit 3](https://yootheme.com/blog/2021/01/26/widgetkit-3.0-completely-rebuilt-with-uikit-3) this repo is obsolete*

 Some LESS rules to override Widgetkit 2 styles with UIkit 3 / YOOtheme Pro styles

 Copyright (C) 2018 forrestkirby github.com/forrestkirby